![]() |

-(On the main floor, they have two wood-paneled dining rooms, furnished as they would have appeared in an 19th century tavern.)
+(On the main floor, they had two wood-paneled dining rooms, furnished as they would have appeared in an 19th century tavern.)

 We walked up the narrow, twisted stairway to a private room which can seat up to 18 comfortably.
 It had plenty of room on the side for little cousin Noelle to crawl around...and for the kids to play cars while waiting for the food to arrive.